We have collected some relevant scientific resources here to share with you, covering:

 - Scientific Advisory Committee on Nutrition (SACN)

 - Early childhood development and cognitive development in developing countries: A rigorous literature review, published by the UK GOV Department for International Development.
-It found have positive effects on children’s cognitive development when nutrition and health were provided in optimal doses.
+It found that nutrition and health, when provided in optimal doses, has a positive effect on children’s cognitive development.

 - UK Government - National Diet and Nutrition Survey